Nenagh: History

 In the rebellion of 1641 Nenagh Castle was garrisoned by George Hamilton for James Butler, the twelfth Earl of Ormonde (later the first Duke).
 It was taken by Phelim O'Neill in 1648 during Owen Roe's journey south via the silver mines but was re-taken by Murrough O'Brien, 1st Earl of Inchiquin in the same year and George Hamilton was back again as governor to face Major-General Henry Ireton and Colonel Daniel Abbott in 1650.
 After a short siege he surrendered on articles and was allowed to march out — not being hung out of the top window as asserted by many writers following an error apparently first made by a writer in the "Dublin Penny Journal" in 1833.
 Abbott then became governor for the Cromwellians and withstood attacks on the Castle both by Colonel Grace from Birr and a Captain Loghlen O'Meara of a local family who defeated his forces in an engagement close by and forced them to take shelter in the Castle.
-After the Restoration, Sir William Flower came along in 1660 on behalf of the Marchioness of Ormond who had the ownership of the Manor on her marriage settlements.
+After the Restoration, Sir William Flower came along in 1660 on behalf of the Marchioness of Ormond, who had the ownership of the Manor on her marriage settlements.

 The last Marquess (James Butler) died in 1997.
-Without a male heir the marquessate became extinct, while the earldom is dormant.
+Without a male heir, the marquessate became extinct, while the earldom is dormant.

 The town seems to have been refounded in the 16th century.
-In 1550 the town and friary were burned by O'Carroll.
+In 1550, the town and friary were burned by O'Carroll.
 In 1641 the town was captured by Red Owen O'Neill, but shortly afterwards it was recaptured by Lord Inchiquin.
 It surrendered to Ireton in 1651 during the Cromwellian period and was burned by Patrick Sarsfield in 1688 during the Williamite Wars.
-Apart from the Castle and Friary most of the town's buildings date from the mid-18th century onwards when its sale out of Butler ownership led to the large-scale grant of leases and the subsequent growth of industries and buildings.
+Apart from the Castle and Friary, most of the town's buildings date from the mid-18th century onward when its sale out of Butler ownership led to the large-scale grant of leases and the subsequent growth of industries and buildings.
 The town's growth and development was accelerated in 1838 when the geographical county of Tipperary was divided into two ridings and Nenagh became the administrative capital of the North Riding.
 In this period Daniel O'Connell held one of his Monster meetings for Repeal of the Act of Union at Grange outside of Nenagh.

-In the 19th century, Nenagh was primarily a market town providing services to the agricultural hinterland.
+In the 19th century, Nenagh was primarily a market town, providing services to the agricultural hinterland.
 Industries included brewing, corn processing, coach building and iron works with the addition of cottage industries such as tailoring, dressmaking, millinery, shoemaking, carpentry, wood-turning, wheelwrighting, harnessmaking, printing, and monumental sculpting.
-In the middle of the 19th century Nenagh was affected by the Famine.
+In the middle of the 19th century, Nenagh was affected by the Famine.
 The Nenagh Co-operative Creamery was established in 1914 providing employment in milk processing and butter-making.

 Politics and governance

 The town is part of the nine-member municipal district of Nenagh for elections to Tipperary County Council and is part of the Tipperary constituency.
-Nenagh was the county town of the former county of North Tipperary.
+Nenagh was the county town of the former county of North Tipperary, abolished in 2014.